|Country:||United States of America (USA)|

 Vanguard Hop Substitutions

 If the Vanguard hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Vanguard substitutions.

 Experienced brewers have chosen the following hops as substitutions of Vanguard: